serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

  Serverless     Event Gateway initialized
  ...
 ```
-The required components of the Serverless Application Platform, namely the Event Gateway and the Emulator are downloaded and installed locally on your machine, unless already installed.
+The required components of the Serverless Application Platform, namely the Event Gateway and the Emulator are downloaded and installed locally on your machine unless already installed.
 Also, note that the individual components advertise their API endpoints.
 Then, these components stay in the background listening for events and ready for action.

 I want to point out that this is how the **local development experience** starts for a developer.
 It is all inclusive, seamless and is just there for you.

 ### Running the Users Service

-With the local development setup done, we are ready to run our users service.
+With the local development setup done, we are ready to run our `users` service.

 ![](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/blog_app_sls_run_users.gif)